tde2020/AWS-healthAIhackathon/README.md

 Programe:
 The ML model implementation has two parts.
 1) Batch processing of medical text using Amazon Comprehend Medical: [HHBatchDataProcessing.ipynb](./HHBatchDataProcessing.ipynb)
-This code will extract mtsamples data and query Comprehend Medical to extract medical related information in the text.
+This code will read mtsamples data and query Comprehend Medical to extract medical related information in the text.
 This extracted data is then saved as a csv file to be used in the model training. (note: The comprehend medical usage in this notebook costs around $100 to pass all records!
 Therefore if you want to test I suggest that you may want to reduce the queries.)

 2) Build, train and deploy a classification machine learning model with medical data extracted from the medical documents.: [HHModelDeployment.ipynb](./HHModelDeployment.ipynb) I am using the linear learner multi class classification to train the model.

 Inference:
+There are 2 inference use cases tested.
-I have used two use cases to demonstrate predictions from the model.
-One medical report in English language and the second in German language.
-The English language report can be passed directly to Comprehend medical to extract keywords, however the German language one need to be translated to English before passing to Comprehend medical.
+1. Medical report in English language: This can be passed directly to Comprehend medical to extract keywords.
+2. Medical report in German language.
+This need to be translated to English before passing to Comprehend medical.

-The Comprehend medical extracted keywords is filtered to match the feature set used for prediction.
+The Comprehend medical extracted keywords is filtered to match the feature set used for training.
 Finally the prediction is done using the trained model and the saved endpoint.

 ## Used AWS services
 - [Textract](https://aws.amazon.com/textract/): To extract text from the PDF medical report